dylanballback/ODriveCan/docs/setup/canhat/setup.md

 ```bash
 pip3 install python-can
 ```

-!!! failure pip3 not found
+??? failure "pip3 not found"
     If you get an error and don't have pip run the command `sudo apt-get install python3-pip` to install it.
     Then re-run `pip3 install python-can` command.